unbless3d/blog/Tips & Tricks/GliNet Router Hardening.md

 ## The problem with insecure cookies
 Although AdGuard is now also served over HTTPS, this still does not completely fix the issue that the admin cookie could be sent over HTTP.
 This is because nginx simply does not apply the `secure` flag on cookies.

-Since the GliNet UI would always redirect to AdGuard via HTTP, we can either change the UI or add the `secure` flag to our cookie, the latter probably being easier.
+Since the GL.iNet UI would always redirect to AdGuard via HTTP, we can either change the UI or add the `secure` flag to our cookie, the latter probably being easier.

 We now have to figure out, when and how this cookie is being issued.
-We can use our trusty dev-tools and observe the login process.
-We notice that many calls are made to the `/rpc` endpoint.
+We notice that during the login process many calls to the `/rpc` endpoint are made.
 One in particular also returns our `Admin-Token` - Hoooray!

 ![Issued admin cookie](../assets/glinet_capture_login.png)

-We know from looking at nginx' config file, that calls to the `/rpc` endpoint are managed by `/usr/share/gl-ngx/oui-rpc.lua`, which we are now going to modify.
+From looking at nginx' config file, we know that calls to the `/rpc` endpoint are managed by `/usr/share/gl-ngx/oui-rpc.lua`, which we are now going to modify.

-Inside the function `rpc_method_login`, we see that nginx sets the cookie `Admin-Token` to some value.
-After appending `.. "; Secure"` to this line, we force nginx to serve our admin cookie with the secure flag.
+Inside the function `rpc_method_login`, nginx sets the cookie `Admin-Token` to some value.
+After appending `.. "; Secure"` to this line, we force nginx to serve our admin cookie with the secure flag enabled.
 Now we have to restart nginx once again.

 === Old
 ```lua #12